Constraining Inflationary Particle Production with CMB Polarization: Power Spectrum Searches

 \section{Power Spectrum Searches}

 Inflationary massive particles also induce changes to the CMB two-point function, which provide an alternative observational probe.
 Here we provide a derivation\footnote{We make the simplifying assumption that single hotspots are produced in an uncorrelated manner.
 Of course, from momentum conservation, hotspots are produced pairwise, and as such are correlated on distance scales $\alt \eta_*$.
 This effect is however subleading and could be explored in further work.} of the induced correction to the power spectrum from massive particle production (see also Appendix~C of Ref.~\cite{kumar2025earlygalaxiesrareinflationary}).
-We then compare the bounds to those inferred from a power spectrum-based search to those from a matched-filter search.
+Here we consider an approximate treatment, and leave a more careful analysis to future work.
+We then compare the bounds inferred from a power spectrum-based search to those from a matched-filter search.
 Throughout, we consider an optimistic power spectrum search, considering a CV-limited experiment without experimental noise up to $\ell_{\rm{max}}=3500$, without marginalizing over $\Lambda$CDM parameters.
-Even in such an optimistic case, we will find that the bounds from a profile-finding search are dominant until large $N_{{\mathrm{HS}}}$ values are reached.

 Using the harmonic coefficients from Equation~\eqref{eq:harmonicprofs}, the contribution to the $EE$ autospectrum takes a simple form: